metaforgewizard/launchdarkly-se-exercise/launchdarkly-se-exercise/README.md

 1. Open `/exercise-1`.
 The flag `new-checkout` is OFF, so the **old checkout** appears.
 2. In the LaunchDarkly UI, toggle `new-checkout` to **ON**.
 Within a second, the page swaps to the **new checkout** — no reload.
 The bottom demo bar's flag pill changes from OFF to ON.
 3. With the flag ON, the demo bar shows a **Simulate issue** button.
 Click it.
 A yellow remediation explainer appears in the page body explaining what would happen in production: an observability tool detects the error, fires a webhook, and the flag flips.
 The demo includes a `curl` snippet showing the LaunchDarkly REST API call that does the actual work.
+One thing to note here: depending on your screen resolution you may need to scroll down on the checkout screen to see the remediation explainer.
 4. To "remediate," toggle the flag back to **OFF** in the LaunchDarkly UI.
 The page reverts to the old checkout instantly.
 The remediation explainer disappears.

 **What this exercise demonstrates:**